 We use results from the 3D models to measure the radius of the area impacted by heat extraction around the borehole over time.
 The drawdown is measured after 1 and 30 years of heat extraction along two horizontal profiles situated at the near-surface (z = -1 m) and at the mid-borehole (z = - 70 m).
 For both profiles, the assessment of the lateral extent of the drawdown is based on a temperature decline of 0.1°C relative to the undisturbed temperature at the same depth.
 Fig 8 shows that for both finite and semi-infinite models, heat extraction from the BHE in a homogeneous medium with heat conductivity of 2.04 W/°C.m reaches a radius of influence at the mid-borehole depth of ~13 m after 1 year and of ~64 m after 30 years.
 This represents a total footprint area of ~15 000 m², that is in the order of magnitude higher that the required area calculated from analytical approaches.
 At the near-surface (z = -1 m), the areal impact of heat extraction from the SI model is ~20 m after 30 years (i.e. 1200 m²).
 However, the temperature there does not decline by more than 0.2°C.

 This larger footprint area in the 3D models relative to the footprint predicted by 1D models after 30 years (i.e. shaded green area in Fig. 8) results from the combination of the discretisation effects (i.e. delayed propagation of the heat pulse away from the line source) and from the small threshold used to delineate the cone of depression (i.e. 0.1°C rather than 5°C in the 1D models).
-However, results suggests that constant heat extraction from BHE with limited geothermal heat recharge such as the UK can lead over the long term to ground temperature disturbances over large areas (i.e. about 20 times the surficial area of a single UK house at the surface and 200 times at depth), which can cause both environmental and engineering issues (i.e. interferences)
+However, results suggests that constant heat extraction from BHE with limited geothermal heat recharge such as the UK can lead, over the long term, to ground temperature disturbances over large areas (i.e. about 20 times the surficial area of a single UK house at the surface and 200 times at depth), which can cause both environmental and engineering issues (i.e. interferences)